WinQuota home

 Troubleshooting questions

-A: WinQuota Web Console requires NTLM authentication, and administrative rights to work (WinQuota Web Console just uses Windows Single-Sign-On mechanism to not disturb you with additional login screen unless it necessary).
+A: WinQuota Web Console requires NTLM authentication, and administrative rights to work (WinQuota Web Console just uses Windows Single-Sign-On mechanism to not disturb you with additional login screen unless it is necessary).

 A: Yes, you can use WinQuota command line or WinQuota sample scripts to collect all information about limits.
-For example, the following script (I just named it as get-quota-limits-in-csv.vbs) will provide you information in CSV form:
+For example, the following script (we just named it as get-quota-limits-in-csv.vbs) will provide you information in CSV form:

 dim api, item, path